Pod, Bosnia and Herzegovina

+History

 The fortified site was first inhabited in the early Bronze Age and even eneolithic (2500 to 1700 BC).

 After the Bronze Age it was uninhabited for four centuries, until repopulated in the early Iron Age (~700 BC) till the turn of the 4th and 3rd centuries BCE.

+Significance

 Stratified materials from Pod defined Central Bosnian cultural group of the late Bronze Age.
-It was declared a National Monument of Bosnia and Herzegovina.
+Pod has been declared a National Monument of Bosnia and Herzegovina.

 Excavations

 Archaeological excavation was undertaken there led by Branka Raunig in 1973.